How to recover supervisor and guest cluster control plane LB IP hosted on Avi Load balancer

 Please check the server URL and try again.

-IP address of Supervisor Cluster and Guest Cluster control plane services changed.
+IP addresses for Supervisor Cluster kube-apiserver, vsphere-csi-controller and Guest Cluster control plane services have changed.

 Environment